Former Interstate 420 Georgia

 Interstate 420 was approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 17, 1975.
 It was never signed along the Lakewood Freeway however, and I-420 was subsequently dropped on the Georgia Official Highway Map in 1985.
 The freeway was renamed Langford Parkway in 1995 to honor Arthur Langford, Jr., a former Georgia State Senator and Atlanta City Councilman.

-SR 166 East at Lakewood Av
+Georgia State Route 166 East at Lakewood Ave

 SR 166 east at Lakewood Av - Atlanta, GA